BTNeandertha1/BTDiablo/README.md

    - 35-50% Magic Find

 ## Runes
-- Runes now have Stack mode and drop stacked from the world! (other than hard coded drops)
+- Runes now have Stack mode and drop stacked from the world! (other than hard coded drops, ie. hellforge)
 - Lem-Zod Now have a beam of light when they drop
 - Eld Rune has 5 Replenish Life (was 15% Stamina Drain)
 - Dol Rune has 2 Life After Each Kill for all slots